 - the role you expect from participants.

-- The trainer makes a difference.
-One of the most effective training sessions I ever attended was at General Motors.
-As part of a corporation-wide culture change process, all employees attended an educational session.
+The trainer makes a difference.
+One of the most effective training sessions I have ever attended was at General Motors.
+As part of a corporation-wide culture change process, all employees attended the same educational session.

 The key ingredient was the instructor.
 He was a GM Executive; he expected each individual attending the session, in turn, to instruct the people who reported to them.
 The ability to train others is one of the most important indicators of training retention.
 (An organization development consultant assisted with the sessions as well, since not every manager was confident of his ability to train.)